CesarJOritzM/fantastic-umbrella/README.md

 # fantastic-umbrella

-This is a Full-stack application created with Javascript
+This is a Full-stack application created with Javascript, the application has a progress of 80%

 ### Front-end
   1) Next.js